TREASURIES-Yields extend declines on doubts over 2015 Fed rate hike

 By Sam Forgione

-NEW YORK, Sept 18 (Reuters) - U.S. Treasury yields fell on Friday, extending the previous day’s declines after the Federal Reserve kept interest rates unchanged Thursday and doubts grew as to whether it would tighten policy at all this year.
+NEW YORK, Sept 18 (Reuters) - U.S. Treasury yields fell on Friday, extending the previous day’s declines after the Federal Reserve kept interest rates unchanged Thursday and doubts grew as to whether it would hike interest rates this year.

-The Fed held off on a move in a bow to worries about the global economy, financial market volatility and sluggish inflation at home.
-But it left open the possibility of a modest policy tightening later this year.
+The Fed held off on hiking rates in a bow to worries about the global economy, financial market volatility and sluggish inflation at home, but left open the possibility of a modest policy tightening later this year.
 Analysts said the Fed’s message was dovish.

-U.S. two-, five-, and seven-year note yields hit their lowest levels in over three weeks Friday of 0.66 percent, 1.43 percent, and 1.83 percent, respectively, while benchmark 10-year yields hit their lowest in a week-and-a-half at 2.13 percent.
-Three-year yields hit their lowest in two weeks at 0.96 percent.
+U.S. two- and five-year note yields hit their lowest levels in over three weeks Friday of 0.66 percent and 1.43 percent, respectively, while benchmark 10-year yields hit their lowest in a week-and-a-half at 2.14 percent.
+Three- and seven-year yields hit their lowest in two weeks at 0.96 percent and 1.84 percent, respectively.
+The lows were touched early in the session.

-“The market is doubting whether or not the Fed is going to hike rates in December,” said Marc Bushallow, director of fixed income at Manning & Napier in Rochester, New York.

-Yields on U.S. Treasuries maturing between 2-30 years were on track to post modest declines for the week.
+“The Fed was fairly dovish,” said Justin Lederer, an interest rate strategist at Cantor Fitzgerald in New York.
+“The Fed is still looking for one rate hike in 2015, but there are definitely reasons to believe that’s hard-pressed when you start looking at international factors.”

-In early U.S. trading, federal funds futures implied traders see a 42 percent chance the Fed would raise rates in December and a 52 percent chance it would normalize rate policy in January.
+In early U.S. trading, federal funds futures for November 2015, December 2015 and January 2016 rose to contract highs.
+They implied traders see a 42 percent chance the Fed would raise rates in December and a 52 percent chance it would normalize rate policy in January.

 Yellen explicitly noted Thursday that the central bank was focusing on the slowdown in China and emerging markets, saying one key issue is whether there might be a risk of a more abrupt slowdown in China.